pic

 Diverticulitis

-Diverticulitis services offered in Waldorf, MD
+Diverticulitis services offered in Waldorf and Oxon Hill, MD

 Up to 30% of adults aged 50-59 have diverticulitis, a condition causing inflammation in the large intestine (colon).
 At GI Associates of Maryland in Waldorf, Maryland, the team of experienced gastroenterologists specializes in diagnosing and treating diverticulitis.
 After an exam and lab testing, they can make personalized treatment recommendations to prevent the condition from worsening.
 Call the GI Associates of Maryland office today to schedule treatment for diverticulitis, or book your appointment online.